 Often employers require verification of your previous study as part of their recruitment process.
-If you have already completed your course and require evidence of your previous study with us, you can contact the Exams and Awards Office (firstname.lastname@example.org) who will be able to issue you with a letter stating the name of the award you have achieved, the start date and graduation date.
+If you have a confirmed award from us, you can contact the Exams and Awards Office who will be able to issue you with a letter stating the name of the award you have achieved, the start date and graduation date.

 If you have been living in our Student Halls and require a tenancy reference, contact the Student Support and Welfare team.